Shaktism: Srikula: family of Lalita Tripura Sundari

 The Srikula's best-known school is Srividya, "one of Shakta Tantrism's most influential and theologically sophisticated movements."
 Its central symbol, the Sri Chakra, is probably the most famous visual image in all of Hindu Tantric tradition.
 Its literature and practice is perhaps more systematic than that of any other Shakta sect.

 Srividya largely views the goddess as "benign [saumya] and beautiful [saundarya]" (in contrast to Kalikula's focus on "terrifying [ugra] and horrifying [ghora]" Goddess forms such as Kali or Durga).
 In Srikula practice, moreover, every aspect of the goddess – whether malignant or gentle – is identified with Lalita.

 Srikula adepts most often worship Lalita using the abstract Sri Chakra yantra, which is regarded as her subtle form.
 The Sri Chakra can be visually rendered either as a two-dimensional diagram (whether drawn temporarily as part of the worship ritual, or permanently engraved in metal) or in the three-dimensional, pyramidal form known as the Sri Meru.
 It is not uncommon to find a Sri Chakra or Sri Meru installed in South Indian temples, because – as modern practitioners assert – "there is no disputing that this is the highest form of Devi and that some of the practice can be done openly.
 But what you see in the temples is not the srichakra worship you see when it is done privately."

 The Srividya paramparas can be further broadly subdivided into two streams, the Kaula (a vamamarga practice) and the Samaya (a dakshinamarga practice).
 The Kaula or Kaulachara, first appeared as a coherent ritual system in the 8th century in central India, and its most revered theorist is the 18th-century philosopher Bhaskararaya, widely considered "the best exponent of Shakta philosophy."

 The Samaya or Samayacharya finds its roots in the work of the 16th-century commentator Lakshmidhara, and is "fiercely puritanical [in its] attempts to reform Tantric practice in ways that bring it in line with high-caste brahmanical norms."
 Many Samaya practitioners explicitly deny being either Shakta or Tantric, though scholars argues that their cult remains technically both.
-The Samaya-Kaula division marks "an old dispute within Hindu Tantrism," and one that is vigorously debated to this day.
+The Samaya-Kaula division marks "an old dispute within Hindu Tantrism".